Copy number calling pipeline¶

 Notes on sample selection:

-to see if any samples are especially noisy.
-See the metrics command. - CNVkit will usually call larger CNAs reliably down to about 10x on-target coverage, but there will tend to be more spurious segments, and smaller-scale or subclonal CNAs can be hard to infer below that point.
+• CNVkit will usually call larger CNAs reliably down to about 10x on-target coverage, but there will tend to be more spurious segments, and smaller-scale or subclonal CNAs can be hard to infer below that point.
 This is well below the minimum coverage thresholds typically used for SNV calling, especially for targeted sequencing of tumor samples that may have significant normal-cell contamination and subclonal tumor-cell populations.
 So, a normal sample that passes your other QC checks will probably be OK to use in building a CNVkit reference – assuming it was sequenced on the same platform as the other samples you’re calling.

-With no control samples¶
+With no control samples

 Alternatively, you can create a “flat” reference of neutral copy number (i.e. log2 0.0) for each probe from the target and antitarget interval files.
 This still computes the GC content of each region if the reference genome is given.